electrovir/mac-style-ubuntu/README.md

 5. Set all the fonts except `Monospace Text` to `Roboto Medium`.
 6. Rebuild the font cache with `sudo fc-cache -f -v`.

+San Franciso fonts are also available for download in TrueType format [here](https://github.com/blaisck/sfwin) but their licesnses do not allow use for the Linux interface.

 # Modifier key layout and numpad

 1. Open Tweaks (`gnome-tweak-tool` in a terminal).